aliceh75/brightbus/README.md

 ### Build the stops database

-This is done using the Python script in `databuilder/databuilder.py`.
+This is done using the Python scripts in `databuilder`.
 If you are not familiar with Python, I would advise to install Python, [pip]( https://pypi.python.org/pypi/pip) and [virtualenv](https://pypi.python.org/pypi/virtualenv):

 ```shell
 sudo apt-get install python python-pip python-virtualenv